Cogitri/educative-exampke/README.md

 # educative-example

-This C++ package prints out a nicely formatted SHA512 of any file.
+This C++ package prints out a nicely formatted MD5 checksum of any file.

 ## Installation